SawsanDaban/PI-Game-Extension/README.md

 - 💬 **Motivational Messages**: Get encouragement as you play
 - 🧠 **Fun PI Facts**: Learn a random PI fact after each game over or win
 - 🎉 **Confetti & Emoji Feedback**: Celebrate your progress with effects and emoji
+- 📤 **Share Score**: Copy your score and achievements to share with friends
 - ☕ **Donate & ⭐ Contribute Buttons**: Support or contribute to the project
 - 📴 **Offline Ready**: All features work without internet